eProsima/Fast-DDS/QUALITY.md

 ### Feature Testing [4.i]

 Each feature in *eprosima Fast DDS* has corresponding tests which simulate typical usage, and they are located in the [`test` directory](test).
-New features are required to have tests before being added.
+New features are required to have tests before being added as stated in [CONTRIBUTING](https://github.com/eProsima/policies/blob/main/CONTRIBUTING.md).
 Current nightly results can be found here:

 * Linux [![Linux ci](http://jenkins.eprosima.com:8080/job/nightly_fastdds_sec_master_linux/badge/icon?subject=%20%20%20Linux%20CI%20)](http://jenkins.eprosima.com:8080/job/nightly_fastdds_sec_master_linux)